ayhon/PIL-4/notes.md

 ```

 An emtpy capture (`()`) captures its position in the subject
 string.
+This is, the position of the character at its right.
 A good example of its use is in tab expansion
 ```lua
 function expandTabs(s)
     tab = tab or 8